The senior-studio alternative to Toptal

 It depends on what you actually need.
 If you need to staff a single vetted senior contractor into a team you already manage, networks like Toptal, Arc, Gun.io, or Lemon.io fit.
 If you need an outcome - a shipped MVP, SaaS, or web app - without managing engineers yourself, a managed studio like Codivox is the better model: a senior team that owns delivery end to end at a fixed scope.

-Toptal and Upwork are marketplaces - they connect you to freelancers, then you assemble the team, manage the project, handle QA, and absorb the risk if someone underdelivers or disappears.
+Toptal is a vetted talent network - it matches you with senior freelancers, then you assemble the team, manage the project, handle QA, and absorb delivery risk.
 Codivox is a managed studio: we run the project and are accountable for the result.
-In short, marketplaces rent you a person; we deliver the outcome.
+In short, Toptal helps you staff a seat; we deliver the outcome.

-Is a studio more expensive than hiring on Upwork or Toptal?
+Is a studio more expensive than hiring through Toptal?

-When should I just use Upwork or a freelancer instead?
+When should I use Toptal instead of a studio?

 Do you use AI to build, like vibe coding?